 The last step is to send Dave your file.
 This file will be big so can’t just send it as a normal attachment in email.
 One of these methods will do the trick:

 - Send it via Gmail and Gmail will detect the file is huge and put the file in your Google Drive and put add a link to it in your email.

 - Put it on your file transfer/storage service like Dropbox, WeTransfer, Microsoft OneDrive or Box and send Dave the URL to download.

-The email to send your file to is firstname.lastname@example.org
+The email to send your file or URL to is firstname.lastname@example.org